paracrawl/keops/evaluators.md

 6. Free translation
 7. Valid translation

 More information about these labels is available on KEOPS (clicking on _Validation guidelines_).
-You can also refer to the [ELRC Validation Guidelines document](http://www.lr-coordination.eu/sites/default/files/common/Validation_guidelines_CEF-AT_v6.2_20180720.pdf).
+You may also refer to the [ELRC Validation Guidelines document](http://www.lr-coordination.eu/sites/default/files/common/Validation_guidelines_CEF-AT_v6.2_20180720.pdf).

 If you don't select a label, the sentence will be __pending__.